Bronislaw M. Honigberg: Biography

 He died of heart attack, and is interred at Wildwood Cemetery at Amherst.
 He and his wife Rhoda had two sons, Paul Mark and Martin Philip.

 Honours

 Honigberg was elected honorary member of the International Society of Protozoologists in 1979.
-He was member of the International Union of Biological Sciences Commission on Protozoology from 1965-1985, Committee on Nomenclature of Protists of the International Commission on Zoological Nomenclature, and various sections of US Public Health Services.
-He was President of the Society of Protozoologists in 1965, and Editor-in-Chief of the society's journal The Journal of Protozoology from 1971-1980.
+He was member of the International Union of Biological Sciences Commission on Protozoology from 1965 to 1985, Committee on Nomenclature of Protists of the International Commission on Zoological Nomenclature, and various sections of US Public Health Services.
+He was President of the Society of Protozoologists in 1965, and Editor-in-Chief of the society's journal The Journal of Protozoology from 1971 to 1980.
 He was also elected President of the American Microscopical Society in 1964.
 He was elected member of the New York Academy of Sciences, the American Society of Zoologists, the Royal Society of Tropical Medicine and Hygiene, and the American Association for the Advancement of Science.